zgoey/azure_ml_project1/README.md

 - AutoML does not necessarily the hyperparameter space in the way we specified for the Scikit-learn pipeline,
 - AutoML as used in our notebook assesses accuracy by applying a 5-fold cross validation as opposed to the simple train-test split applied in the Scikit-learn pipeline.

 Of course, the slightly lower accuracy and increased model complexity is countered by the fact that AutoML really is fully automatic.
-It does not require the specification of a model architecture and it also handles the choice of hyperparameters by itself.
+It does not require the specification of a model architecture, and it also handles the choice of hyperparameters by itself.

 ## Future work
 The maximum number of runs in the hyperparameter sampling step of the Scikit-learn pipeline can be increased to consider more hyperparameter combinations, which could improve the accuracy even further.
 To get a more stable accuracy estimate, 5-fold cross validation could also be applied in the Scikit-learn  pipeline, as it is in AutoML.
-The AutoML pipeline itself can be enhanced by enabling deep neural networks, which also could benefit the achieved accuracy.
+The AutoML pipeline itself can be enhanced by enabling deep neural networks, which also could also lead to an increase in the achieved accuracy.